A Guide to the Constantia Wine Bus

 Silvermist

 As well as offering wine tastings, during the summer months, Silvermist also hosts the Drumstruck show at 11 am from Wednesday to Sunday.
-This is an awesome African drumming show and you can enjoy it alongside a wine tasting for R450 per person, or R350 if you’re South African.
+This is an awesome African drumming show and you can enjoy it alongside a wine tasting for R450 per person.
+You’ll need to book in advance!

 The Drumstruck show lasts for 2 hours, ending at 1 pm, so it’s possible to enjoy the show and still have time to visit Groot Constantia and Beau Constantia.
-However, you won’t have a ton of time to dawdle, so you can also just skip Groot Constantia and enjoy more time enjoying the views at Beau Constantia.
+However, you won’t have a ton of time to dawdle!

 Beau Constantia